person stretching in the sun

 Our goal is to help our clients heal from their trauma, reclaim their bodies, and develop healthy, sustainable relationships with food and themselves.

-Trauma Treatment Team
+Trauma Treatment Team.

 Treating trauma clients requires a collaborative, multi-disciplinary approach.
 Essential team members include: